-5.4.1 Development into Existing Concrete: Anchors shall be designed to develop the full tensile capacity of the anchored FRP sheets, or alternatively FRP usable strains shall be limited in accordance with Sections 5.2 and 5.3.2 of this criteria.
-The following additional conditions shall be observed unless testing is provided in accordance with Section 4.4 of this criteria to justify the design values of each unique condition:
+5.4.1 Development into Existing Concrete: Anchors shall be designed to develop the full tensile capacity of the anchored FRP sheets.
+The following additional conditions shall be observed unless testing is provided in accordance with Section 4.1 of this criteria to justify the design values of each unique condition:

-Embedded Fiber Anchor embedment shall be a minimum of 2 inches (51 mm) into the core of the concrete component, defined from the inside face of the outer reinforcement layer, and a minimum of 10 times the anchor diameter.
+Embedded Fiber Anchor embedment shall be a minimum of 2 inches (76 mm) past the first layer of existing steel reinforcement in the concrete component, defined from the inside face of the outer reinforcement layer.

 For the bond of the fiber anchor into concrete, the Embedded Fiber Anchors shall be embedded into concrete at an angle no less than 90 degrees from the primary orientation of the anchored fibers (Figure 5.4.2 of this criteria illustrates this condition).

-For the bond of the fiber anchor to the primary FRP strip, the maximum fan angle shall not exceed 60 degrees from the primary orientation of the FRP fibers (Figure 5.4.2 of this criteria illustrates this condition).
+For the bond of the fiber anchor to the primary FRP strip, the maximum fan angle shall be 60 degrees from the primary orientation of the FRP fibers (Figure 5.4.1 of this criteria illustrates this condition).
 The orientation of the anchor fibers shall be used to determine the effective tension component in the orientation of the primary FRP reinforcement fibers.

-The Unit Fiber Weight of Embedded Fiber Anchors shall at least equal that of the anchored fabric.
+The Unit Fiber Weight of Embedded Fiber Anchors shall be at least 1.5 times that of the tributary width of the anchored fabric.

-The tributary FRP strip width of an embedded fiber shall not exceed 12 inches (305 mm).
+The tributary FRP strip width of an embedded fiber shall be 10 inches (254 mm) maximum.

-The fiber anchor shall fully capture the primary FRP reinforcement from 0 to ½ inch (0 to 12.7 mm) on each side (Figure 543.1 of this criteria illustrates this condition).
+The fiber anchor fans shall fully cover the primary FRP reinforcement sheets (Figure 5.4.1 of this criteria illustrates this condition).

 For a surface level offset, the horizontal dimension shall not be less than four times the vertical offset (Figure 5.4.3 of this criteria provides an example of Fiber Splice Anchor).

-In order to reduce stress concentrations at the edge of an anchor hole, the anchor hole shall be rounded with a minimum chamfer radius of 0.7 times the fiber anchor diameter, but not less than ½ inch (12.7 mm).
-The diameter of the anchor hole shall be oversized relative to the diameter of the fiber anchor based on the effective anchor laminate area from the above requirements as follows:
+In order to reduce stress concentrations at the edge of an anchor hole, the anchor hole shall be rounded with a minimum chamfer radius of 1.4 times the anchor hole radius, but not less than ½ inch (12.7 mm).
+The diameter of the anchor hole shall be oversized relative to the diameter of the fiber anchor based on the equivalent laminate area of the anchor.
+The anchor hole area shall be at least 1.4 times the equivalent laminate area of the anchor, as defined by Equation 15.

+AEqv=λAwf∙γs,Exp(wftf) (15)

+Representative hole diameters relative to the equivalent laminate area are provided in Table 1 below:

+Table 1